ds300/derivablejs/README.md

 I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
 The kinds of problems that have you waking up early because you can't wait to start thinking about them again.
 If that sounds like something you can offer and you are based in western Europe, please get in touch.

 A little about me: I've done a lot of serious JVM data processing stuff using Clojure and Java, plus a whole bunch of full-stack web development.
 I like to read and daydream about compilers and language design.
 I can juggle 7 balls.
 I enjoy playing the drums and going for long cycles with friends.
 I have a really cool sister.
 My favourite thing to eat is eggs.
-My favourite thing to do in a hammock is think.
+My favourite thing to do in a hammock is close my eyes.